-The challenge of improving coherence in its policies towards developing countries is even more pronounce for the European Commission, as its political role and impact vary across policy areas.
+The challenge of improving coherence in its policies towards developing countries is even more pronounced for the European Commission, as its political role and impact vary across policy areas.
 One of the many examples for repercussions of, say, agricultural policy on developing countries is the sugar market (cf. Brüntrup 2005).
-But also policies in seemingly remote areas like consumer protection potentially have an impact on developing countries, as they might result in costs due to necessary investment in sanitary improvements or in certification of origin of certain food produce.
-Particularly in foreign policy, Member States have much more political weight than the Commission; coordination of activities that are clearly related to each other (such as the EUFOR-Mission to Congo and Security Sector Reform) is a challenge in the current system.
+But policies in seemingly remote areas like consumer protection may also potentially have an impact on developing countries, as they might result in costs due to necessary investment in sanitary improvements or in certifications of origin of certain food produce.
+Particularly in foreign policy, member states have much more political weight than the Commission.
+The coordination of activities that are clearly related to each other such as the European Union Force (EUFOR)-Mission to Congo and security sector reform is a challenge in the current system.
 It might function well in several cases, but operations are in a sub-optimal setting.
-A worse impact might be the accentuating of different external activities that might result in contradictory signals towards partners.
+A more negative impact might be that these different external activities might result in contradictory signals towards partners.

-Complementarity of common European development cooperation with that of Member States (as well as complementarity among Member States) is often referred to, not least as in the general section of countless Commission communications and Council decisions.
+Complementarity of common European development cooperation with that of member states (as well as complementarity among member states) is often referred to, not least as in the general section of countless Commission communications and Council decisions.
 Yet, when just looking at the geographical aspect of complementarity, we can clearly see 'donor darlings' among bilateral aid from the EU.
 The map below was created by ECDPM based on the EU donor atlas (2006) data and shows a crowded field in certain states in West, East and Southern Africa, where 10 or more EU states operate alongside each other.
-This would not necessarily have to be problematic if well coordinated by sector and actually covering the most needy countries or populations.
+This would not necessarily have to be problematic if well-coordinated by sector and actually covering the most needy countries or populations.
 Yet, the same crowded picture emerges when looking at the selection of sectors for assistance.

-Possibly equally often referred to is the need for coordination between the Commission and Member States in order to improve effectiveness of European development cooperation.
-This generally accepted principle often finds difficulties due to conflicting national interests and differing priorities of Member States in regions and/or states.
-This is not only an issue for former colonial powers in their respective 'zones of influence', but is also true for smaller bilateral donors for who development cooperation is the key instrument in foreign policy beyond their immediate neighbourhood.
-In these discussions, the question on who is coordinating with whom is quickly raised - with reference to the shared competence in development cooperation.
+The need for coordination between the Commission and member states in order to improve the effectiveness of European development cooperation has also often been expressed.
+This generally accepted principle is often difficult to address due to conflicting national interests and differing priorities of member states in regions and/or states.
+This is not only an issue for former colonial powers in their respective 'zones of influence', but is also true for smaller bilateral donors for which development cooperation is the key instrument of foreign policy beyond their immediate neighbourhood.
+In these discussions, the question of who is coordinating with whom is quickly raised - with reference to the shared competence in development cooperation.